jayo60013/crack-the-quote-api/README.md

 API for Crack the quote game

 ## Endpoints
-- `GET /daily`: Fetches ciphered quote, author, date string and day number
-- `POST /daily/checkLetter`: Checks if the user's guess for a given cipher letter is correct.
-Returns true or false
-- `POST /daily/solveLetter`: Returns the correct letter for a given cipher letter
-- `POST /daily/checkQuote`: Checks if the user's cipher map is correct.
+[x] `GET /daily`: Fetches ciphered quote, author, date string and day number [x] `POST /daily/letter/check`: Checks if the user's guess for a given cipher letter is correct.
+Returns true or false [x] `POST /daily/letter/solve`: Returns the correct letter for a given cipher letter [x] `POST /daily/quote/check`: Checks if the user's cipher map is correct.
 Returns true or false.
+[ ] `POST /daily/quote/solve`: TODO

 ### Example Request
 ```bash